enkidevs/curriculum/lua/roblox-studio/understanding-studio-iii/properties-interface-ii.md

 ## Content

-If you scrolled through the property window, the amount of options may seem daunting.
+If you scroll through the property window, the amount of options may seem daunting.
 Don't fret!
 They're not as complicated as they seem.
 We'll briefly go over what they do.

 ### Visual Aspects